frederic-perez/AmE-dictionary/data/idioms.md

 __womp womp__ :astonished: A humorous phrase used to indicate or highlight minor disappointment.
 It mimics the sad trombone noise often used as a trope in movies and TV shows. _I tried to stop at that boutique on my way home from work, but it was already closed.
 Womp womp._
 __won’t budge an inch__ Will not move, change, or shift in any way at all. _Once my brother gets his mind made up, he won’t budge an inch, so don’t bother trying to reason with him._
 __word of mouth__ :two::hammer:
+__word on the street__ The information, or the version of that information, that is currently spreading from person to person, often in a particular setting, like school or work. _There are so many people stopping by Shelly’s office because word on the street is that she’s leaving the company._
 __work (one’s) ass off__
 __work in concert__ To work together or in cooperation. _The two of us will need to work in concert if we’re going to get through all these files._
 __work like a charm__ :two::hammer: